 Staff is supportive of the redesign of the pool deck.
-The overall amount of green areas and lawn will be decreased by 10,450 SF.
+Since the previous submittal, the overall amount of green areas and lawn will be decreased by 8,640 SF.
 While additional design details of the outdoor trellises are needed for review, staff is confident this could occur at an administrative level.
 Staff has no outstanding design concerns and recommends approval of this portion of the application as proposed.